Healthy Homes Assessment Kelson

 Kelson Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory throughout Kelson and New Zealand rental homes where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is compulsory to all Kelson and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate compliance with the Healthy Homes Standard that apply or will apply during the tenure of the rental property.
+• Property managers and landlords must keep records that prove compliance with each Healthy Homes Standards that apply or will apply to the rental property.

-• Property managers and private landlords are required to make sure their rental properties conform according to Healthy Homes Standards within 90 days of any renewal, new or a change in Tenancy.
+• Property managers and private landlords must ensure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed , or altered Tenancy.

-• All houses which are rented from Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes